nikenriri/nikenriri/README.md

 # Hi there 👋 , I'm Niken Riri!
-Currently studying at University of Pembangunan Nasional "Veteran" Yogyakarta, but I love learn new thing in programming such as Javascript, Cloud Computing, HTML&CSS, Python.
+Freshgraduate from University of Pembangunan Nasional "Veteran" Yogyakarta, and I love learn new thing in programming such as Javascript, Cloud Computing, HTML&CSS, Python.
+Currently still learning about QA Engineer

 ### Tools:
 <p>